danboy-lab/rpgtext/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments
+- Wish to make a cool isekai vibe in the future ;D
 - Inspired by classic text-based RPG games
 - Built with Python standard library